John Jay Chapman: Career

 He was admitted to the bar in 1888, and practiced law until 1898.
 Meanwhile, he had attracted attention as an essayist of unusual merit.
 His work is marked by originality and felicity of expression, and the opinion of many critics has placed him in the front rank of the American essayists of his day.

 In 1912, on the one-year anniversary of the lynching of Zachariah Walker in Coatesville, Pennsylvania, Chapman gave a speech in which he called the lynching "one of the most dreadful crimes in history" and said "our whole people are...involved in the guilt."
 It was published as A Nation's Responsibility.

 Chapman became involved in politics and joined the City Reform Club and the Citizens' Union.
 He was opposed to the Tammany Hall political and business grouping, which at that time dominated New York City.
 He lectured on the need for reform and edited the journal The Political Nursery (1897-1901).

 Personal life

 Chapman was known as a passionate romantic in his personal life as well as his writing.
-As a law student at Harvard, he once beat a rival (astronomer Percival Lowell) for a woman's love in a fight, then felt such deep remorse that he deliberately burned off his left hand as a form of self-punishment.
+While a law student at Harvard, he beat astronomer Percival Lowell in a fist fight over a woman, then as penance deliberately burned his left hand so badly it needed amputated.
 He would later brandish the stump as evidence of his passion.

 Portrait of Chapman's second wife, Elizabeth Astor Winthrop Chanler (1866-1937), by John Singer Sargent.

 On July 2, 1889, he married Minna Timmins (1861–1897), with whom he had three children: